Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 10. Click "Update Settings".

 == Changelog ==

+= 1.9.5 2022-12-02 =
+* Bugfixes for 400 errors in historical sync
+* Bugfix for connection issues and improvements to repair
+* Bugfix for product variations

+= 1.9.4 2022-11-21 =
+* Bugfixes for historical sync 400 errors

+= 1.9.3 2022-11-18 =
+* Products will now sync to ActiveCampaign on creation, update, or stock change
+* Removing HTML and limiting product descriptions when syncing products

+= 1.9.2 2022-11-07 =
+* Various fixes for product sync

+= 1.9.1 2022-11-02 =
+* Fix for product sync status

+= 1.9.0 2022-11-02 =
+* Adding product sync feature

+= 1.8.1 2022-10-31 =
+* Various bugfixes for abandoned cart, customer data, and order syncing.
+* Adding a retry for timeouts and connection failures.
+* Adds a version number to logging to track which version threw specific errors.

+= 1.8.0 2022-07-27 =
+* Adds a status for cron jobs
+* Vendor file updates
+* Bugfix for null orders
+* Bugfix for conversion to cents issue
+* Bugfix for order processing hooks not having a session available
+* Bugfix for contacts not syncing

 = 1.7.14 2022-09-07 =
 * Bugfix for some accounts not syncing live orders